Some Applications of Abelianization in Gromov-Witten Theory: Comparing and functions

 The following technique is used in \cite{Liu} to define Gromov-Witten invariants of noncompact targets.
 Let $\cX$ be a Deligne-Mumford stack equipped with a $\TT$-action and a $\TT$-equivariant perfect obstruction theory, such that the fixed locus $\cX^\TT$ is proper and the virtual localization formula of \cite{GP99} holds.\footnote{By \cite[Thm~3.5]{CKL17}, the virtual localization formula holds if the virtual normal bundle to $\cY^{\TT}$ has a global resolution by a 2-term complex of locally free sheaves.} In this situation, for $\gamma \in H^\bullet_{\TT}(\cX; \QQ)$ one defines

 where $i_j: F_j \to \cX$ are the inclusions of the connected components of the fixed locus, $p_j$ is the projection $F_j \to \Spec(\CC)$, and all classes and morphisms on the right hand side of \eqref{eq:integration} are to be interpreted $\TT$-equivariantly.
-In \eqref{eq:integration} the pushforward happens in (equivariant) Borel-Moore homology, and then we apply Poincar\'e duality to get an element of $S_\TT$.
+In \eqref{eq:integration} the pushforward happens in (equivariant) Borel-Moore homology, and then we apply Poincar\'e duality to get an element of $S_\TT$.\note{I'm being sloppy here because I don't know about equivariant BM homology.
+There is a paper by Brion, "Poincare duality and equivariant (co)homology."
+The big results in that paper only apply to compact spaces.
+But he says you can define equivariant BM homology as the corresponding theory of the classifying space.
+I think that lets you make sense of an equivariant cycle map, so $[F]^{\vir}$ is in $H^{\BM, \TT}_\bullet$, and pushforwards.
+Finally we need equivariant Poincar\'e duality for $\Spec(\CC)$.
+I'm just guessing that this must be true.}

 \begin{example} If $\cX$ is smooth (and not necessarily compact), then it has a natural $\TT$-equivariant perfect obstruction theory whose induced virtual class is Poincar\'e dual to 1.
 The components of the fixed locus $F_j$ are also smooth, and \eqref{eq:integration} becomes